netdisco/netdisco-docker/README-win.md

 * docker desktop for windows 2.0.5.0 (edge), community edition
   * docker must be set to use linux containers
   * in the edge edition it's not possible to turn of metrics
-  * disable outstart of the docker / container services.
+  * disable autostart of the docker / container services.
     * local volumes take some time to come online. if containers start before the volumes are online this can result in data loss.
     * not autostarting the netdisco containers is another option.
   * enabling "experimental features" might be required.